interestIngc/functional-programming/README.md

 # functional-programming

-Homeworks for the functional programming course from Serokell at ITMO University, CT deparment in 2021.
+Homeworks for the functional programming course from Serokell at ITMO University, CT department in 2021.